Your Guide To MI (Motivational Interviewing)

 There are a couple of training programs online related to Motivational Interviewing.
 Depending on how invested you are in the pursuit of learning, you can opt for some free or paid courses.
 Both options have a ton of resources available for you.
 The free option, however, may lack the hand-holding some people may need.
 If you need a guided training program, then choosing paid training will be the best option.

-How do I get certified in motivational interviewing?
+How do I get certified in Motivational Interviewing?

 To our knowledge no certification is required to practice motivational interviewing.
-Nonetheless, proponents of motivational interviewing believe that in order to get the best out of any MI-related training, one needs ongoing support.
+Nonetheless, proponents of motivational interviewing believe that in order to get the best out of any MI-related training, one needs ongoing support from their supervisors and trainers.
+When these are absent, resources spent training front-line staff is wasted.

-1. Lay the foundation by training the entire team on MI skills, then
+- Lay the foundation by training the entire team on MI skills, then

-2. Train supervisors and managers to supervise and coach their teams using their learned skills, and finally,
+- Train supervisors and managers to supervise and coach their teams using their learned skills, and finally,

-3. Train in-house training staff to be able to train others in MI.
+- Train in-house training staff to be able to train others in MI.

-This approach, coupled with continuous support and training from the EPB Society, positions staff members to succeed in practicing MI and imparting their learned skills to others.
-This approach also ensures that the agencies can train new staff immediately in the event that they need to ramp up quickly.
+This approach positions staff members to succeed in practicing MI and imparting their learned skills to others.
+This proven system will improve an organization's returns on their MI training investments while increasing team and client success.
+Another positive consequence is that it ensures agencies can train new staff immediately in the event that they need to ramp up quickly.

 Paid Motivational Interviewing Training Programs